Redshirt (college sports): Other colors

 An athlete may also use a "grayshirt" year, in which the athlete attends school as neither a full-time student nor the recipient of a scholarship.
 The athlete is an unofficial member of the team and does not participate in practices, games, or receive financial assistance from the athletic department.
 One example is an athlete who is injured right before college and requires an entire year to recuperate.
 Rather than waste the redshirt, the athlete can attend school as a part-time student and join the team later.
 This is also used by athletes with religious obligations, serving in the military, or completing missionary work that keeps them out of school for a season.
 Any eligibility lost during this time is deferred to future seasons.
 This is commonly used by adherents of the Church of Jesus Christ of Latter-day Saints; the church's young men are strongly encouraged to go on two-year missions, and young women are allowed but not expected to serve as such for 18 months.

 "Blueshirt" athletes are those that the NCAA does not classify as a "recruited student-athlete".
 They have never made an official visit to the school, met with the school's athletic employees, had more than one phone call with them, or received a scholarship offer.
 These athletes are walk-ons, but can receive scholarships after enrolling; although they are immediately eligible to compete, their scholarships count for the school's quota in the following year.
 The New Mexico State Aggies football program was the first to blueshirt in the early 2000s; other football programs include Oklahoma State.

 A pinkshirt refers to a female athlete who misses a season due to pregnancy.
 The pinkshirt is only applicable if they do not compete during that season.
 Eligibility is deferred to the next year.

+Outside the United States

+In the Philippine National Collegiate Athletic Association (NCAA) and University Athletic Association of the Philippines (UAAP), a student athlete moving from one member school to another are required to "serve residency" or sit-out for at least one season before they can represent their new school.
+Prior to 2015 when Republic Act 10676 was passed, students are mandated to serve two years of residency.
+In the UAAP, undergoing residency will shorten an athlete's period of eligibility or playing years, in the NCAA it does not.